digital-scrappy/seshat_api/README.md

 ## Usage

 To use the Seshat API, you need to create a `SeshatAPI` client object and use it to interact with the database.

+The best way to get started is to try one of our [example notebooks](examples/), which demo how to use the package.

+### Quick start

 Here is an example of how to set up a client:

 ```python
 from seshat_api import SeshatAPI